-Once a student exceeds the five unexcused absence threshold, a range of consequences may be imposed by the Academic Standards Committee, which consists of the Academic Dean, the Middle School Principal, and the Dean of Students and will be convened to determine what consequences will result from the student's excessive unexcused absences.
-These consequences may include, but are not limited to, the following:
+Once a student exceeds the five (5) unexcused absence threshold, a range of consequences may be imposed by the Academic Standards Committee, which consists of the Academic Dean, the Primary School Principal, and the Dean of Students and will be convened to determine what consequences will result from the student's excessive unexcused absences.
+The classroom teacher may assign additional remedial work, in addition to any missed assignments.
+Additionally, if the number of unexcused absences imperils or inhibits a student's academic process, the student may be required to repeat their current grade during the next school year (i.e., the student will be "held back").